WiWeb-NL/Workflow-ai/scripts/README.md

 # Block Documentation Generator

-This directory contains scripts to automatically generate documentation for all blocks in the Visual Workflow AI platform.
+This directory contains scripts to automatically generate documentation for all blocks in the Sim Studio platform.

 ## Available Scripts